- Learning Center

 NanoPro PRP Immune®. made by Biopharma Scientific.
-(Virtual Pharmacy code: NANOPRO).
-Made from 100% organic, grass-fed, low-temperature processed whey protein (highest biological value of protein) to maintain immunoglobins & glycopeptides.
-Don’t be fooled by other whey products made by acid hydrolysis or high heat, which destroy fragile proteins.
+(Virtual Pharmacy code: NANOP).
+Made from 100% organic, grass-fed, low-temperature processed whey protein for immunoglobins & glycopeptides.
 Add to blender last, low speed.
 Use 1 scoop per smoothie.
-Note: I don’t favor ANY dairy-based proteins due to their inherent lymph-congesting effect among others.
+This is the best independent lab-verified dairy protein anywhere.
+Note: ALL DAIRY has an inherent lymph-congesting effects.
 Do not use if you have cancer.
-However, some people love their dairy, and whey does taste good.
-So if this is you, this is by far the best independent lab-verified dairy protein I’ve ever used.

-Hemp seeds.
+2) Hemp seeds.
 Use fresh, organic hemp seeds sold in sealed pouches or cans.
 Use 1-2 Tbsp per smoothie.
-Another option is organic chia seeds at same dose.
-If weight gain is desired, consider adding both.
+Optional: organic chia or ground flaxseeds.

-There are numerous ‘green’ powders available, but ‘NanoGreens 10®’ is superior to other brands for many reasons, but primarily because it’s efficiently delivered into our cells due to its liposomal technology.
+There’s many ‘green’ powders available, but ‘NanoGreens 10®’ is superior due to the liposomal technology.
 (Virtual Pharmacy code: NANOGREENS).
-Use 1/2 to 1 scoop per smoothie.
-Another great option is to use Hawaiian spirulina powder.
-It has a unique extraction method and fortified with trace elements from deep, pristine sea water.
-Other brands are either contaminated or low in phycocyanin, an important healing plant pigment.
+Use 1 scoop per smoothie.
+A great option?
+Hawaiian spirulina powder.
+Other brands are often contaminated or low in phycocyanin, an important healing plant pigment.
 Use Spirulina Pacifica Hawaiian (code: NX1026).
-This is by far the best if you have a heavy metal load or toxicity.
+Great if you have a heavy metal load or toxicity.
 Be careful of the amount used.
-Most people don’t like the taste if you use too much.
-I like around a half teaspoon per smoothie which gives it a deep green color without any yucky taste!
+Many people don’t like the taste if you use too much.
+Try one half teaspoon per smoothie which gives it a deep green color without any yucky taste!

-Optional: if you prefer to use only food sources, or have a tight budget, use a couple handfuls of fresh spinach instead.
-Spinach has the leastbitter taste of all the powerful greens.
+Optional: Got a tight budget?
+Use a couple handfuls of fresh spinach instead.
+Spinach has the least bitter taste of all the greens.

 Organic, unsweetened almond, coconut, hemp, cashew, or oat milks.
 Coconut water is great too.
 Water is optional.
 Available at most health food stores.
-Buy brands without carageenan, which is a known gastric irritant.
+Buy brands without carageenan, a known gastric irritant.